 Today, aviation is considered a powerful driver of financial development, employments, trade and mobility for the European Union.
 Although the aviation industry does not open the way to technological innovation in data analytics but is eagerly adopting the state-of-the-art technologies, recent studies and our Stakeholder Requirement Study reveal that the advancements in the Big Data domain are highly affecting the aviation industry, as well.
-However, as our study shows, there are several challenges which still need to be overcome:
+However, as our study shows, there are several challenges which still need to be overcome in order to meet aviation stakeholders needs:

 Struggle to collect and manage data